Chasing the Scents in Grasse, the World Capital of Perfumes

 The Flower Factory (La Fabrique des Fleurs)

-Located on the edge of Grasse, La Fabrique des Fleurs (Les 4 Chemins, Route de Cannes, 06130 Grasse) has an exquisite garden and rows of plants used for making perfumes.
-Inaugurated in 1986, the new factory uses state-of-the-art machines for manufacturing and packaging products.
-The factory manufactures many products which are filled and packaged there.
+Located on the outskirts of Grasse, La Fabrique des Fleurs (Les 4 Chemins, Route de Cannes, 06130 Grasse) has a stunning garden and neat rows of plants dedicated to making exquisite perfumes.
+Since its opening in 1986, this modern factory utilises cutting-edge machinery for creating and packaging various products right on the premises.

-Plants used in the composition of perfumes come from all over the world.
-A map on the wall shows the origins of the many flowers and plants used to extract the essence.
-The main types of flowers used in Fragonard Perfume are such as Rose, Jasmine, Orange blossom, Lavender, and Tuberose, etc. Although cultivated internationally, Fragonard also uses some flowers picked in the fields around Grasse.
+The plants sourced globally forms the foundation for these fragrances.
+A wall map showcases the diverse origins of flowers and plants used in extracting their essence.
+Fragonard Perfume relies on a variety of flowers such as Rose, Jasmine, Orange blossom, Lavender, and Tuberose, among others.
+While some blooms are cultivated worldwide, Fragonard also uses some flowers handpicked in the fields around Grasse.

 Fragonard new factory packing line; world capital of perfumes